 It works against your SEO rankings.
 It lowers the usability of most websites and significantly reduces the amount of content Google’s indexing bots can see, ultimately lowering search engine visibility and rankings.
 Flash also makes a website less user-friendly.
 Flash elements can’t be scaled using the plus and minus keys on most keyboards; there’s also no ability to copy and paste content; no back button, or way to identify clickable links.
 It also loads more slowly, suffers from more security issues and many browsers no longer support it.

 If you’re not sure if your website is using Flash, try loading it on an Apple device such as an iPhone or iPad.
 If it doesn’t load, then it’s made with Flash technology because Apple devices do not support Flash.

-In the fast paced world we live in, no consumer wants to spend time waiting for a website to load when they can press the back button and click over to another site in seconds.
-In fact, if your website hits four (4) seconds of loading time, you’ve already lost 25% of your potential visitors.
+In the fast-paced world we live in, no consumer wants to spend time waiting for a website to load when they can press the back button and click over to another site in seconds.
+In fact, a one second delay in page response results in 7 percent decrease in conversions.